20IP/LJMU_MASTER_ML-TextClassification_BERT/README.md

 ## Quick start
 * >Ensure file structure as above.

+* >This research is written and developed on the Linux Mint 20.3 operating system and Python version 3.8.

 __I.
 Build the project step by step.__
 _Creating an environment with the following steps below:_
 1. Clone this repository.